MycroftAI/documentation/_pages/skill-submission.md

 ---
 # Preparing your Skill for submission to the Mycroft Skills Repo

+_NOTE: To make Skill subsmission to the Mycroft Skills Repo a lot easier, we now recommend the [Mycroft Skills Kit](https://mycroft.ai/documentation/skills/msk)_

 - [Preparing your Skill for submission to the Mycroft Skills Repo](#preparing-your-skill-for-submission-to-the-mycroft-skills-repo)
     + [Generate a README.md file for your **Skill**](#generate-a-readmemd-file-for-your-skill)
     + [Add a Git submodule for your **Skill**](#add-a-git-submodule-for-your-skill)